szikszail/require-it/README.md

 # require-it

 This module extends the default nodejs require with capabilities to require nested modules, independent on where they are nested.

+**This module is for npm < 3.0, because new npm versions flatten the dependency tree and the problem is solved :)**

 ## Install